Pei Te Hurinui Jones

 Pei Te Hurinui Jones OBE (9 September 1898 – 7 May 1976) was a Māori political leader, writer, genealogist, and historian.
-He identified with the Ngāti Maniapoto iwi.
-As a leader of the Tainui confederation of iwi and of the Kingitanga movement, he participated in negotiations with the New Zealand government seeking compensation for land seizures, served on several boards, and authored a number of works in Māori and English, including the first history of the Tainui people.
+As a leader of the Tainui tribal confederation and of the Māori King Movement, he participated in negotiations with the New Zealand Government, seeking compensation for land seizures, served on several boards, and authored a number of works in Māori and English, including the first history of the Tainui people.

 Early life

-Pei's mother, Pare Te Kōrae was descended from the Ngati Maniapoto iwi.
-His father, David Lewis, was a Pakeha storekeeper at Poro-o-Tarāo of Jewish descent.
-They had two sons, Michael Rotohiko Jones ('Mick'), born 1895, and Pei, who was born in Harataunga, Thames/Coromandel, on 9 September 1898.
-Lewis did not return to New Zealand after the Second Boer War.
-Pare Te Kōrae remarried to David Jones, of Nga Puhi, and both sons adopted their step-father's surname.
-They moved to Te Kawakawa, where Pei's maternal grand-uncle (korua), Te Hurinui Te Wano acted as his foster-father "profoundly affecting the rest of his life".
-Te Hurinui Te Wano died in 1911 and Pare Te Kōrae died in 1915.
+Jones's mother was Pare Te Kōrae of the Ngāti Maniapoto tribe.
+His father, David Lewis, was a Pākehā storekeeper of Jewish descent at Poro-o-Tarāo, between Te Kūiti and Taumarunui.
+They had two sons, Michael Rotohiko Jones ('Mick'), born 1895, and Pei, who was born 9 September 1898 in Harataunga, on the Coromandel Peninsula.
+Lewis went to the Second Boer War and did not return to New Zealand afterwards.
+Pare Te Kōrae remarried to David Jones, of Ngā Puhi, and both sons adopted their step-father's surname.
+They moved to Te Kawakawa, a small village near Ongarue, where Te Hurinui Te Wano, Pei's "grand-uncle", the cousin of his maternal grandfather, acted as his foster-father, "profoundly affecting the rest of his life".
+Te Hurinui Te Wano died in 1911 and Pare Te Kōrae in 1915.

-Pei was known as 'the child with significant dreams' because he was troubled by night terrors which the tribe believed to have a supernatural element.
+Jones was known as 'the child with significant dreams' because he was troubled by night terrors that the tribe believed to have a supernatural element.
 Two ceremonies were undertaken to cure him of these dreams, which "confirmed a commitment to his traditional Māori heritage.

-Pei had very limited formal education.
+Jones had very limited formal education.
 He was enrolled at Wesley Training College in 1913, but attended rarely, and was largely self-taught.